CloudFamily/CloudFamily/content/youtube/azure_youtube.en.md

 A YouTube Channel from the Modern Infra Cloud Advocate time at Microsoft.
 You'll find information from product groups, interview videos as well as quick informational tip videos.

 ---

+**{{< open-in-blank "Cloud Lunch and Learn" "https://www.youtube.com/channel/UCHZeZzSlTtmfgPozIq8J2Kw" >}}**

+A YouTube Channel from **Cloud Lunch and Learn** focussed on learning Azure.
+Here you'll find all recordings of the Cloud Lunch and Learn sessions, so you can watch it on your own pace.

+---